Building Fanvue's App Store & Developer Platform

 The two sides only work together.
 Builders need a viable path to creators.
 Creators need trusted, curated apps.
 Neither works without the other.

 The infrastructure that lets developers build on Fanvue.
-OAuth2 for secure authorization.
+OAuth2 for secure authorisation.
 A builder flow handling the full app lifecycle: profile, creation, configuration, pricing, and submission.

 The creator-facing storefront where Fanvue users discover, evaluate, and install third-party apps, with a review and approval process ensuring quality and trust.